abumchisom/abumchisom/README.md

 ### Active
 - **Cloud-Based SIEM on AWS EC2** - Spinned up a SIEM using Graylog to collect logs from different endpoints.
 An ongoing project, with more refinements to be added.
 - **SOC Triaging** – Participated in a 2-hour real-time SOC Simulation project and achieved over 90% true positive detection twice.
-- **OSINT GEOLOCATION** – Using OSINT Technologies, and few cues, I traced different locations, each time, finding where they are located.
+- **OSINT GEOLOCATION** – Using OSINT Technologies and a few cues, I traced different locations, each time, finding where they are located.
 - **Tracking a Fugitive** – Used Digital footprints to find pieces of information about a person's online activities.

 ### Upcoming